r-grandorder/tri-hermes/src/Lostbelt/ayylmao.md

 Even should the intent to retaliate be absent, as an entity, he was in a position where he could not do otherwise.

-And the Servant, Zhang Jiao, established this extreme-scale Singularity to fulfill that wish.
+And the Servant, Zhang Jiaoo, established this extreme-scale Singularity to fulfill that wish.

 Using Area 51, Nevada, USA in the year 2017&mdash;as its point of origin.